spikeydragoon/Cross-Ark-Chat/README.md

 * `JoinLeaveNotificationsDiscordChannelID`: is the id of the channel you want the bot to send join/leave notifications if enabled.

+* `CrossArkChatVersionDiscordChannelId`: is the id of the channel you want the bot to send the new version notification if enabled.

+* `CrossArkChatPatchNotesDiscordChannelId`: is the id of the channel you want the bot to send the patch notes notification if enabled.

 * `prefix`: is the tag you use in discord when sending commands.

 * `DiscordChatPrefix`: is the chat prefix used in-game when sending messages from discord.